Secretary Resume Examples and Templates for 2023

 Review Schedule

-How do you align your resume with a job description?+
+How do you align your resume with a job description?-

 According to the Bureau of Labor Statistics, secretary and administrative assistant jobs are projected to see an 8 percent decline between 2021 and 2031.
 With this increase in competition for positions, you must stand out among the crowd to land the job you want.
 The best way to do that is to customize your resume.
-By aligning your resume with the job description, you can directly address the requirements and preferences of the hiring manager.
-Start by carefully reviewing the job description and noting the key qualifications, skills, and responsibilities mentioned.
-Then, incorporate relevant keywords and phrases throughout your resume.

-What is the best Secretary resume format?+
+What is the best Secretary resume format?-

-The chronological format is often the most effective choice for secretaries.
-This format emphasizes your work history, listing your professional experience in reverse chronological order.
-Employers can better understand your career progression and quickly assess your past roles, responsibilities, and accomplishments.
 In some cases, a combination format can also be suitable for secretaries who want to showcase both their skills and experience.
 This format combines chronological and functional formats, allowing you to highlight key skills and qualifications while still providing a comprehensive overview of your work history.
 Alternatively, the functional format may be more appropriate for entry-level secretaries or those with employment gaps, enabling them to focus on their relevant skills and abilities.
 We recommend choosing the format that best suits your specific circumstances, experience level, and career goals.

-Expert Advice: Include a cover letter with your resume
+Include a cover letter with your resume

 A well-crafted, complementary cover letter is a great way to increase your chances of securing an interview.
-To create a compelling cover letter, you must tailor it to the specific organization you’re applying to.
+To create a compelling cover letter, you must tailor it to the organization you're applying to.
 We invite you to read our secretary cover letter guide to learn how to do this.
 Check out our related cover guide letters for office assistants and administrative assistants.

 Jacob Meade headshot